 How Recordings Can Harm Birds

 When a bird hears a recording, it cannot tell that the sound is recorded.
 Because many birds use songs to claim territory, hearing another song may make the bird believe its territory has been invaded by a competitor, and it will seek out that competitor to challenge it.
-When a bird responds to a recording, it is no longer foraging, caring for eggs or chicks, preening, resting or otherwise doing the activities it needs to survive – all because it is chasing a fake bird.
+When a bird responds to a recording, it is no longer foraging, caring for eggs or chicks, preening, resting, or otherwise doing the activities it needs to survive.
+Instead, the agitated bird is now chasing a fake bird.

 Guidelines for Using Bird Recordings

 Different birders have different opinions about whether or not using bird recordings is appropriate, but responsible use always follows certain ethical guidelines.

 - Limit Use: If you do choose to use bird recordings in the field, the time you use them should be very limited, with only 2-3 tries over a period of a few minutes.
 If there is no response, move on and leave nearby birds in peace.
 Recordings should never be played continuously or repeated frequently.

 - Obey Local Restrictions: National wildlife refuges prohibit the use of recordings of any type, and other bird refuges or nature preserves may have similar restrictions.
+Some areas also change restrictions based on the season, such as not permitting recordings during the bird breeding season.
 If you are unsure whether or not recordings are allowed, ask before hitting the "play" button.

 - Play Carefully: If you use recordings, play them carefully and responsibly.
-Only play a bird's song in a habitat where you believe the bird to be, and keep the volume low so the invading bird does not seem as aggressive or powerful.
+Only play a bird's song in a habitat where you believe the bird to be, and keep the volume low so the invading bird does not seem overly aggressive or powerful.

 - Be Patient: Birds have excellent hearing and can hear recorded calls from quite a distance, and birders should be patient when waiting for a response.
 It may take several minutes after the recording is played for a bird to arrive in the area and respond to the challenge, and careful waiting can be rewarding.